trufflesuite/trufflesuite.com/src/blog/new-truffle-release-update-march/index.md

 ![Image of etherscan](./etherscan.png)

-Feel free to play around with this amazing interactive documentation and if you find any bugs, do not hesitate to [open an issue](https://github.com/trufflesuite/ganache/issues/new).
+Feel free to play around with this interactive documentation and if you find any bugs, do not hesitate to [open an issue](https://github.com/trufflesuite/ganache/issues/new).

 ## What is Truffle Dashboard Hardhat Plugin